-what is a language model?
+what is a language model ?

-- Probability distribution over strings of text - how likely is a given string (observation) in a given "language" - for example, consider probability for the following four strings - p1 = P("a quick brown dog") p2 = P("dog quick a brown") p3 = P("быстрая brown dog") p4 = P("быстрая собака") - English: p1 > p2 > p3 > p4 - ... depends on what "language" we are modeling In most of IR, assume that p1 == p2 language modeling for IR

-- Every document in a collection defines a "language" - consider all possible sentences (strings) that author could have written down when creating some given document - some are perhaps more likely to occur than others - subject to topic, writing style, language ... - P(s|MD) = probability that author would write down string "s" - think of writing a billion variations of a document and counting how many time we get "s" - Now suppose "Q" is the user's query what is the probability that author would write down "q" ? - Rank documents D in the collection by P(Q|MD)
+- Probability distribution over strings of text - how likely is a given string (observation) in a given "language" - for example, consider probability for the following four strings - p1 = P("a quick brown dog") p2 = P("dog quick a brown") p3 = P("быстрая brown dog") p4 = P("быстрая собака") - English: p1 > p2 > p3 > p4 - ... depends on what "language" we are modeling - In most of IR, assume that p1 == p2 lang modeling for IR consider all possible sentences (strings) that author could have written down when creating some given document some are perhaps more likely to occur than others - some are perhaps more likely to occur than others - subject to topic, writing style, language ...
+P(s|MD) = probability that author would write down string "s" - think of writing a billion variations of a document and counting how many time we get "s" - Now suppose "Q" is the user's query what is the probability that author would write down "q" ? - Rank documents D in the collection by P(Q|MD)